sanimesa/genai/mcp_toolbox/README.md

 ## Getting Started

 Extract the files of this folder and run docker compose:
 _docker compose up -d_

+## Using the MCP Inspector:

+Run the following command:
+_npx @modelcontextprotocol/inspector_